Architecture

 Edges

 Directed relationships between nodes.
-Edges capture how your knowledge connects - not just simple links, but contextual relationships like "this paper inspired this idea" or "these concepts relate to this project."
+Edges capture how your knowledge connects with explanations - not just simple links, but contextual relationships like "this paper inspired this idea."

 Dimensions